bibek22/blog/content/physics/metric-tensor.md

 We would like to have a notion of length in our smooth manifolds.
 Maybe we'd like to have a notion of angles between vectors in $T_pM$.
-In a smooth manifold with connection $(M, \mathcal O, A, \mathrm \Delta)$, we don't have enough structure to talk about those things.
+In a smooth manifold with connection $(M, \mathcal O, \mathcal A, \mathrm \Delta)$, we don't have enough structure to talk about those things.
-To talk about lengths of vectors, we could introduce norm.
+We could introduce norm to define lengths of vectors.
 Similarly, we could introduce inner product to talk about angles.
-But we need a metric to talk about lengths in position space.
+But we need a metric to talk about length in position space.
 Metric is an extra structure we provide, on top of a smooth manifold, in order to be able to talk about these things.

 A Metric tensor g on a smooth manifold is a (0, 2) tensor field ie.